Arpita-8850/JARVIS/README.md

 - What is the battery status ?

 ## Tell Internal Drive & RAM Status
-- Tell me the C drive status.
+- Tell me the C drive status
 - What is the C drive status ?
 - Tell me the D drive status.
 - What is the D drive status ?
-- Tell me the RAM status.
+- Tell me the RAM status
 - What is the RAM status ?

 ## Tell Boot Time
-- Tell me the boot time.
+- Tell me the boot time
 - What is the C boot time ?

 ## Tell IP Address
-- Tell me the IP address.
+- Tell me the IP address
 - What is my IP address ?

 ## Tell Internet Speed
-- Tell me the internet speed.
+- Tell me the internet speed
 - What is the internet speed?
-- Tell me the uploading speed.
+- Tell me the uploading speed
 - What is the uploading speed?
-- Tell me the downloading speed.
+- Tell me the downloading speed
 - What is the downloading speed?

 ## Tell Current location Details.